How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Lesions are visible on the leaf margin, leaf tip, fruits, and twigs.
 When the lesions are young, a yellow halo surrounds them.

-Completely cut down all the affected lemon trees to avoid the spread to healthy trees.
-You can also use windbreaks to control the severity in places where the disease is widespread.
+Completely cut down all the affected lemon trees to prevent the spread to healthy trees.
+In places where the disease is widespread, you can also use windbreaks to control the severity.

 Bacterial canker (Pseudomonas syringae)

 Black or water-soaked lesions are visible on the fruits, leaf petioles, and midribs.
-Cankers cause twigs to die and leaves turn black and eventually die.
+Cankers cause leaves to turn black and eventually die.

 Apply copper fungicides in areas where the disease is severe.